-The total investment to enrol on the Galen Canine Massage Diploma is £2,800 (including accreditation fees).
+The total investment to enrol on the Galen Canine Massage Diploma is £3,400 (including accreditation fees and VAT).
 We have two payment options to choose from:

-Option Two (Repayment process): £1,000 upon enrolment for the course, and then 21 monthly payments of £100.
-This course repayment plan means that we finance the cost of your course upfront, and this is paid back to us across the next 21 months, using GoCardless.
+Option Two (Repayment process): £1,000 upon enrolment for the course, and then a number of monthly payments.
+This course repayment plan means that we finance the cost of your course upfront, and this is paid back to us using GoCardless.
 Please note that due to the ‘investment repayment’ nature of this option, the full price of the course must be repaid, even if you were to decide to leave the course.